andrewzm/FRK/README.md

 Fixed Rank Kriging
 ================

 The package FRK is still under development.
-Both function interfaces and the underlying modelling approach are frequently being changed.
+However, both function interfaces and the underlying modelling approach are now relatively stable.
 This notice will be removed once a stable version is released.

 Description
 ------------